AswinBarath/AswinBarath/README.md

 ### Hi there 👋
-I'm Aswin Barath from India.
+### I'm Aswin Barath from India.<br>
+I'm a Budding Software Engineer looking forward to exploring the field to the core.
+And a big fan of New Technologies with a great passion for AI.
 I'm currently learing Web Development.
 I'm looking to collaborate on small open source projects.